Q: Is it more common for a business to use an outside shredding service or do it themselves?

 Q: With Arizona ranking as one of the top identity theft states, what can my business do to take extra precautions?

-A: Only collect essential data and obtain consent when you do so Limit access to sensitive data and encrypt data on networks, laptops and remote devicesa Conduct employee background checks Use locks, alarms and video cameras Ensure your data is stored in a secure and confidential place and have a document management system in place Shred information on a consistent basis and keep all old information in a locked container.
+A: Only collect essential data and obtain consent when you do so.
+Limit access to sensitive data and encrypt data on networks, laptops and remote devices.
+Conduct employee background checks.
+Use locks, alarms and video cameras.
+Ensure your data is stored in a secure and confidential place and have a document management system in place.
+Shred information on a consistent basis and keep all old information in a locked container.
 TNT shredding provides locked containers and more information on sizes are found here.
 Shred ALL documents and old files

 A: The majority of our business is in mobile shredding.
-We’ll provide a locked container for them to store their documents until we come by to pick it up.
-Our most common pickups are once every four weeks, but we can do more or less often depending on the needs of the customer.
-The majority of our business is shredding paper, but we also have a media destruction service to destroy your tapes, CDs, or hard drives.
-We can also scan and store documents online for a business to access from a PC, iPad, or smartphone.
-This isn’t just limited to scanning and storing your paper documents.
-We also can store any of your computer files on the cloud for regular access of just for backup purposes.
+We’ll provide a locked container for your business to store their documents until we come by to pick it up.
+We offer two sizes of containers depending on how much paper your company will need to shred.
+Our smaller container can hold up to 100lbs of paper.
+We also offer a larger bin that holds up to 250lbs of paper.
+We will arrive at your business to shred your paper based on your needs.
+Our most common pickup schedule is once every four weeks.
+In addition to shredding, we offer services to handle all your needs.
+We have a media destruction service to destroy your tapes, CDs, or hard drives.
+We can also scan and store documents online for a business to access from a PC, iPad, or smartphone, or catalog and store your actual documents in our climate controlled, secure facility.
+This isn’t just limited to your paper documents.
+We also can store any of your computer files on the cloud for regular access or just for backup purposes.
 We meet government standards by addressing Contingency Planning, Access Controls, Audit Controls, Data Integrity and User Authentication.
 We have solutions for every size business.

 Q: Do I need to remove clips, staples and sort the paper?